 These three core values set out the way in which FINMA supervises the financial industry, its position as an authority and the requirements it places on its staff.

 In its role as regulator, FINMA seeks to protect financial market clients and ensure the proper functioning of the Swiss financial centre.
-It performs its supervisory tasks using the instruments of licensing, monitoring, enforcement and regulation.
+It performs its supervisory tasks using the instruments of licensing, monitoring, enforcement and regulation to a subordinate level.
 It adopts a risk-oriented approach to supervision that ensures continuity and predictability.
 FINMA fosters dialogue with supervised institutions, authorities, professional associations and other key institutions at the national and international level.

 Acting as supervisor in the public interest, FINMA is functionally, institutionally and financially independent.
 It operates in an environment characterised by the diverging interests of various stakeholders.
 It preserves its autonomy and acts on the basis of its statutory mandate.
 It reaches its decisions independently and in line with the specific circumstances.